MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>CuadraSTAR</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>The CuadraSTAR Connector crawls content in CuadraSTAR and creates a single index that makes it possible to use Microsoft Search to find relevant information within CuadraSTAR, as well as over 70 other supported repositories, eliminating the need to perform separate searches.</p>
+                        <p>The CuadraSTAR Connector crawls content in CuadraSTAR and creates a single index that makes it possible to use Microsoft Search to find relevant information within CuadraSTAR, and over 70 other supported repositories, eliminating the need to perform separate searches.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/cuadrastar-connector-sharepoint-azure-elasticsearch/"><font color="0065BA">More details</font></a>
                         </p>